 The Police no longer accept stray dogs brought to them by members of the public.

-What to do if you find a lost dog or have lost your dog or cat
+What to do if you find a lost dog or have lost your dog

-If you know who dog belongs to, you may wish to return it to the owner.
+If you know who the dog belongs to, you may wish to return it to the owner.
 The owner’s address or telephone number should be on the dog’s collar and this will help.
 If you cannot return the dog to its owner or if the stray dog is loose, you can report it to us.
-The Council will arrange for it to be collected and put into kennels.
+The Council will arrange for it to be collected during office hours and put into kennels.

 If you have lost your dog you can report it to us and we will check to see if we have a dog matching the description or if it comes into the Council’s control as a stray helping us to contact you quickly.